What is gestational diabetes?

 For most women, gestational diabetes doesn't cause noticeable signs or symptoms.
 Increased thirst, tiredness and frequent urination are possible problems linked to the condition.

-But gestational diabetes may pose serious risks to both mother and child.
+Gestational diabetes may pose serious risks to both mother and child.
 These include:

 - Preeclampsia.
 A severe complication of pregnancy, preeclampsia involves high blood pressure and other dangerous symptoms.